Ph.D. in School Psychology at KU

-Reflecting a "scientist-practitioner" training orientation, the doctoral program in School Psychology extends the student's knowledge, research, and teaching skills.
-Knowledge in the psychological foundations contributes to the development of effective scientist-practitioner school psychologists who utilize psychological theories and scientific research to inform their practice.
-We also recognize that the science and practice of school psychology mutually influence each other–science informs practice and practice informs science–and that an understanding of individual, ethnic, and cultural diversity serves as a foundation to effective science and practice of school psychology.
+The Ph.D. in School Psychology at the University of Kansas reflects a "scientist-practitioner" training orientation and extends the student's knowledge, research, and teaching skills.
+Knowledge in the psychological foundations contributes to the development of effective school psychologists who utilize psychological theories and scientific research to inform their practice.

 Benefits of the program include:

 - Program Reputation - KU’s doctorate degree in School Psychology is offered through the KU School of Education, which was recently ranked 8th in the nation according to U.S. News & World Report’s Best Public Education Schools.

 - Nationally-accredited Program - The KU School of Education is accredited under the National Council for Accreditation of Teacher Education (NCATE) Standards through the CAEP Accreditation System.
 The Ph.D. program is accredited by the American Psychological Association (APA) and is approved by the National Association of School Psychologists (NASP; January 1, 2010 through December 31, 2015).

 - State-approved Program - The Ph.D. program in School Psychology is approved by the Kansas State Department of Education (KSDE).